Booth Western Art Museum

 The Booth’s permanent collection covers more than a dozen galleries, showcasing legendary artists such as Frederic Remington and Charles Russell to contemporary masters Howard Terpning and Andy Warhol.
 Unique to the Booth, the Millar Presidential Gallery displays a portrait and original hand-signed letter from each U.S. President, George Washington through Donald Trump.
 Supplementing the permanent collection are several temporary galleries, hosting 10 to 12 exhibitions per year.

 In addition to “Seeing America’s Story” in our galleries, visitors can experience American heritage through several annual events, plus lectures, programing, and exhibition openings.
 Each February the For the Love of Art Gala Weekend features live and silent art auctions generating funds needed to help support the Museum’s mission.
-October brings the Southeastern Cowboy Festival & Symposium with Native American dancing, gun fight reenactments, art history lectures, a Western marketplace and much more.
+October brings the annual “West Fest” with Native American dancing, gun fight reenactments, art history lectures, a Western marketplace and so much more.
 The Museum also welcomes visiting artists and scholars to speak at twice monthly lectures and exhibition openings throughout the year.

 Some things are better experienced than explained.
 Come to the Booth and “Explore the West Without Leaving the South!”